 Focus will help ensure that you only stick to the task at hand when you need to work or complete homework, and in this piece, we’ll show you how it works.

 In this tutorial, we’ll show you how to enable the analog clock in the Menu Bar on your Mac instead of a digital clock.
+Although an analog clock isn’t for everybody, if you do enjoy analog clocks, this is a cool little feature baked into the Mac operating system that anyone can enable with the click of a button.

 One of the more under the radar features of macOS is the ability to auto-hide the menu bar.
 Just like the Dock, which has long had the ability to auto-hide, the menu bar can be hidden until needed.